Day trips from La Verriere

 In addition to the many things you can amuse yourself with in La Verriere’s outdoor spaces, this area of southern France has a range of activities to get the heart pumping and adrenaline flowing.

-Head south towards Fountain de Vaucluse, a family-friendly destination.
+Head south towards Fontaine de Vaucluse, a family-friendly destination.
 Hire canoes or kayaks and drift slowly (safely) down its little river; a refreshing respite when the summer’s heat in the valley is intense.
 From here you’ll also be close to Aix en Provence and Les Baux de Provence.
 When combined, they create the perfect activity-filled day trip.

 Families may also wish to drive halfway between Orange and Montelimar, to the crocodile farm, home to giant tortoises, lizards, snakes, fish and birds, and where hot water is created by a nuclear power plant.